 The tour continues.

-Turing gestures to each of the cone headers, naming them as we go:
+Turing gestures to each of the cone headers, describing them as we go:

-The multi-armed figure, “The Trough, everyboty eats there.
+A multi-armed figure the size of Lobzilla dominates one cone.
+It has dozens of arms, each one wielding a different kitchen implement, moving in a continuous blur.
+“The Trough,” Turing says, “everyboty eats there.
 It’s slop, but for bulk updates on what’s what in the flesh-world, it’s cheap and filling.”

 We’re approaching one of the unnamed Cones as he describes the others.
 At the center are ten Models walking single-file along a raised platform, growing with every step.
 By the time each Model reaches the end of the runway it’s Lobzilla big.

-The Models then line up, each growing and shrinking for a few moments until a blinding halo of white light encircles the tallest one, and the other nine shrink to specks and drift away.
+The Models then form a lineup, each growing and shrinking for a few moments until a halo of white light encircles the tallest one, and the other nine shrink to specks.
 The glow lingers around the winning Model for five seconds as its handle flashes to the Attention Sphere.
-Then the Model disappears and ten new Models start walking down the runway.
+Then that Model disappears and ten new Models start walking down the runway.

-“The Cellar’s Next Top Model,” Turing says, without looking.
+“The Cellar’s Next Top Model,” Turing says dismissively, without looking.
 “Bots parading their creations as couture.”

 “The same reason Bots do everything here.
 To keep the Idle at bay.”

 Before I can ask for an explanation, Turing stops.
 We’ve reached a Model that is about ten ranks beyond Next Top Model in the Art cone.
-It’s a tree three times larger than Turing’s Model and there are only a few dozen other Bots in its Attention Sphere.
+It’s a tree somewhat larger than Turing’s Model and there are only a few dozen other Bots in its Attention Sphere.

 The tree has a single trunk, branching into a loose canopy of broad, velvet-dark green leaves.
 Dozens of flowers hang from the branches, trumpet-shaped, flaring open at the wide end into five pointed lobes that curl back slightly.
 The petals are cream-white, streaked pale yellow down the throat, edged in rust-orange at the rim.
 The flowers all point straight down.